-The individualists demand “freedom from” religion, clan, culture, moral norms, and politics—they preach that man is like a Robinson Crusoe, and he must live in a metaphorical deserted island where he is free from all collectives.
-But such views are a sign of their ideological over-maturity and psychological backwardness.
+The individualists demand freedom from religion, clan, culture, moral norms, and politics.
+They preach that man is like Robinson Crusoe, and that he must live on a metaphorical deserted island where he is free from all collectives.
+Such views are a sign of their mental backwardness.

-Man is not just the maker of civilizations (which are the largest collective of humanity)—he is the product of civilizations.
 Robison Crusoe, the protagonist in Daniel Defoe’s book, is a brave man who gets trapped in a deserted island.
-He does all that he can to preserve his sanity, meet the needs of his body, and survive as a human.
-But man is not designed to be like Crusoe.
-His mind might identify as an individual, but the heart of most men identifies with the collectives: relatives, friends, customers, associates, employees, employers, and the religious, political, social, and intellectual groups of which he is a part.
+He does all that he can to preserve his sanity, meet the needs of his body, and survive.
+In normal circumstances, Man is not expected to live like Crusoe.
+Joy comes to man’s life through the people among whom he lives: relatives, friends, customers, associates, employees, employers, and neighbors.

-If these individualists end up on a deserted island, they will not last for a week—they will undergo mental disintegration from the feeling of being lonely and they will eventually starve to death.
+The individualist is certainly not a brave and rational man like Crusoe.
+He is naive, socially ineffective, and alienated.
+If these individualists end up on a deserted island, they will not last for a week—they will undergo mental disintegration due to loneliness and they will eventually starve to death.
 Individualism is not a virtue; it is a vice.